mui/toolpad/docs/data/toolpad/getting-started/first-app.md

 ### Make the app interactive

 1. Now, we can make this app interactive by displaying a random image of the selected breed.
 We'll create another query which reacts to the selection inside the Data Grid component.

-Deselect all components and click on **Add query** &rarr; **HTTP request**.
-Name it "imageQuery" and add a `breed` parameter in the **Parameters** section on the bottom:
+2. Create another query of the **REST API** type and add a `breed` parameter in the **Parameters** section on the right:

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/getting-started/first-app/step-8.png", "alt": "Breed parameter", "caption": "Editing imageQuery", "indent": 1  }}